 Scholarships and bursaries are only awarded to students on entry to the IB Diploma.
-They are not available for PreIB applicants.
+They are not available for Pre IB applicants.

-St. Clare's particularly welcomes applications for scholarships and bursaries from students that live in or near Oxford who could attend as non-residential (day) students.
+St. Clare's particularly welcomes applications for scholarships and bursaries from students who live in or near Oxford and could attend as non-residential (day) students.